One of the most important things you need to do as a fitness business owner is to invest in your own business and legal education.

 Most basically, copyright is the ownership of a work.
-Permissions can be given for use, such as reproduction rights to a client through a print release while retaining copyright ownership.
+Permissions can, however, be given for use.
+These can include reproduction rights to a client through a print release while retaining copyright ownership.
 These are most often referred to as licenses.

 According to the U.S. Copyright Office, the owner of the “work” is generally the photographer or, in certain situations, the employer of the photographer.
 Even if a person hires a photographer to take pictures of a wedding, for example, the photographer will own the copyright in the photographs unless the copyright in the photographs is transferred, in writing and signed by the copyright owner, to another person.
 The subject of the photograph generally has nothing to do with the ownership of the copyright in the photograph.
 If the photographer is no longer living, the rights in the photograph are determined by the photographer’s will or passed as personal property by the applicable laws of intestate succession.

 Do I have to give notice of copyright ownership?

 Although beneficial, the use of a copyright notice is no longer required under U.S. law.
 Use of the notice can be helpful because it informs the public that the work is protected by copyright, identifies the copyright owner, and shows the year of first publication.
 The use of the copyright notice is the responsibility of the copyright owner and does not require advance permission from, or registration with, the Copyright Office.

 Innocent infringement occurs when the infringer did not realize that the work was protected.
 If a proper notice of copyright appears on the published copy or copies to which a defendant in a copyright infringement suit had access, then no weight shall be given to such a defendant’s interposition of a defense based on innocent infringement in mitigation of actual or statutory damages, except as provided in section 504(c)(2) of the copyright law.